iseka-dev/rather-labs/README.md

 To run this api:

 1. Install the dependencies in a local virtual environment.
-    - If using poetry just go to root folder and execute poetry install.
+    - If you are using poetry just go to root folder and execute:
+      `poetry install`
-    - If using pip a requirements.txt is provided.
+    - If you prefer pip a requirements.txt is provided.
 Use it to create a virtual environment with those dependencies.

 2. Execute the app in a local server.
     - Open your virtual environment.
         You can do it with poetry executing the command:
             `poetry shell`
     - From root directory, execute the uvicorn server command:
         `uvicorn challenge.main:app --reload`